discostrangler/CS-GY6923-Final-Project/README.md

 * If a scaling analysis script does not parse logs, ensure the log format matches what the parser expects and that the `.out` file paths are correct
 * If perplexity cannot be computed, confirm that `test.npy` exists and that the vocabulary used for evaluation matches the training vocabulary

-## License

-Add a license if you plan to keep this repository public.